F.I.S.T.: Forged In Shadow Torch: Synopsis

-The game follows Rayton, an anthropomorphic rabbit and former ace pilot who, using a giant mechanical fist, rises up against the robotic Legion that has invaded Torch City in an effort to liberate it from its oppressors.
+The game follows Rayton, an anthropomorphic rabbit and resident of Torch City who served as a pilot in a past conflict against the "Machine Legion".
+Now wielding a powerful mechanical arm fashioned from the remains of his damaged combat armor, he journeys into the heart of the city to battle the Legion and uncover a sinister conspiracy.

 Reception

 F.I.S.T. received "generally favorable reviews" on Metacritic for the PlayStation 5, Windows, and Switch versions.
 The PlayStation 4 version of the game received "mixed or average reviews".

 Marcus Stewart of Game Informer rated the game 8.5/10, calling it "another fine example of an exploration-focused side-scroller".
 He praised the combat and multiple unlockable weapons, though he criticized the game's dearth of fast travel points.

 John Cal McCormick of Push Square rated the game 8/10 stars, praising the graphics as "astonishing" and the characters as charming, but called some of the game's translation "clunky".

 Jeremy Peeples of Hardcore Gamer rated the game 4/5, calling it a "must-buy for Metroidvania fans" with a "richer storyline than most", also saying it "controls like a dream".
 He compared the gameplay to Shatterhand, while calling the world reminiscent of Beyond Good & Evil.